sujithvakathanam/java-api-testframework/README.md

 # java-api-testframework
 Java-API-TestFramework

-This is a Backend API Test framework created in JAVA to test the API endoints Apache HTTP, Cucumber tools/ libraries are used to create this test framework
+This is a Backend API Test framework created in JAVA to test the API endoints.
+Apache HTTP, Cucumber tools/ libraries are used to create this test framework

 API Endpoints: